-23.5 Salary Adjustments.
+23.4 Salary Adjustments.

-A. The University shall retain the authority to make salary adjustments for employees, based on the published guidelines of the University in effect as of August 7, 2004, for extra compensation and verified counteroffers and to make salary adjustments for market equity, including compression/inversion.
+- A. The University shall retain the authority to make salary adjustments for employees for extra compensation and verified counteroffers and to make salary adjustments for market equity, including compression/inversion.
 Also, the University shall retain the authority to enter into financial settlements with employees in the settlement of grievances and lawsuits and other disputes.
-There is no total annual limit on the expenditures in the above cases listed in 23.5.
-In addition, the University retains the authority to make salary adjustments and to provide cash bonuses for special achievements and to develop and implement plans to provide additional base salary or lump sum increases for excellence in research, teaching, service and other assigned duties so long as the total expenditures do not exceed 1.0% of the August 7, 2016, in-unit employee salary base; 1.0% of the August 7, 2017, in-unit employee salary base; and 1.0% of the August 7, 2018, in-unit employee salary base.
-In addition, any remaining discretionary expenditure authority based on the August 7, 2016, 2017, and 2018 in-unit salary base shall be added to the 1.0% discretionary base described above.
+There is no total annual limit on the expenditures in the cases listed above.
+In addition, the University retains the authority to make salary adjustments and to provide cash bonuses for special achievements and to develop and implement plans to provide additional base salary or lump sum increases for excellence in research, teaching, service and other assigned duties so long as the total expenditures do not exceed 1.0% of the August 7in-unit employee salary base of the year adjustments are made.
+In addition, any remaining discretionary expenditure authority based on the prior in-unit salary base shall be added to the 1.0% discretionary base described above. - B. Employees in the College of Nursing who are participants in any practice plan or group developed by the College will be eligible to receive bonuses or additional types of extra compensation paid entirely from clinical revenue.
+Payments made from clinical revenue are not subject to any caps outlined in this Agreement.